We Need Your Help Meeting Our $160,000 Goal

 *About Maddie’s Fund

-Maddie’s Fund® is a family foundation established in 1994 by Dave and Cheryl Duffield and is the fulfillment of a promise to their inspirational dog, Maddie.
-She provided them much joy from 1987 – 1997 and continues to inspire them today.
+Maddie’s Fund® is a family foundation established in 1994 by Dave and Cheryl Duffield and, even more, is the fulfillment of a promise to their inspirational dog, Maddie.
+Of course, she provided them much joy from 1987 – 1997, and continues to inspire them today.

-The Foundation has awarded nearly $250 million in grants toward increased community lifesaving, pioneering shelter medicine education and establishing foster care as a standard across the U.S.
+The Foundation first, has awarded nearly $250 million in grants towards increased community lifesaving, pioneering shelter medicine education, and enforcing foster care as a standard across the U.S.

-Maddie’s Fund proudly offers the industry a national voice, important funding opportunities for bold ideas, learning resources and access to collaborate and share lifesaving ideas.
-The Foundation invests its resources in a commitment to keeping pets and people together, creating a safety net of care for animals in need and operating within a culture of inclusiveness and humility.
+Secondly, the Maddie’s Fund proudly offers the industry a national voice and important funding opportunities for bold ideas.
+As well as, learning resources with access to unite and share lifesaving ideas.
+More so, the Foundation invests its resources in a promise to keeping pets and people together.
+Which, lastly creates a safety net of care for animals in need and operating within a broad culture.

 *About Tito’s for Dog People

-The vision of our Vodka for Dog People program is to better the lives of pets and their families far and wide.
+In short, the vision of our Vodka for Dog People program is to better the lives of pets and their families far and wide.

 Certainly, an important part of the story here at Tito’s Handmade Vodka is the innate connection we have with our canine peers above all.
 Since the beginning, we have worked with Tito to bring his dream to life for 20 years.
 Our commitment to rescuing and protecting the animals that have come into our lives, are often a lucky coincidence.
 In which, many of whom now thrive alongside us at our distillery and our office.